Maryland DUI Medical Attention

 Medical attention may have a great deal to do with the facts of the particular DUI case.
 The results from a Field Sobriety Test may be skewed for a person who suffers from certain medical conditions.
 The results of their Breathalyzer test or blood test may be distorted because of the person’s medical condition or any medication they take.

-A DUI lawyer in Maryland uses this information to assist the person with a defense that generates reasonable doubt or directly contradicts any testimony the state employs to address the intoxication levels they are trying to use against the person in criminal court.
+A DUI attorney in Maryland uses this information to assist the person with a defense that generates reasonable doubt or directly contradicts any testimony the state employs to address the intoxication levels they are trying to use against the person in criminal court.

 Using Lack of Medical Attention as a Defense